 Students will compete against their peers in a Lego Robotics (Ev3) Sumo Bot Competition.
-They will collaboratively learn how to construct the Ev3 Sumo Bot applying programming concepts and using sensors and outputs to create their Ev3 Sumo Bot.
-Using an iterative design process, and applying scientific and engineering concepts, they will build, test and improve their robot before competing against other robots to see which Sumo Bot can push their opponent out of the ring.
+They will work in teams to collaboratively learn how to construct the Ev3 Sumo Bot, applying programming concepts and using sensors and outputs.
+Using an iterative design process, and applying scientific and engineering concepts, they will build, test and improve their robot before competing against other robots to see which Sumo Bot can push their opponent out of the ring for the win!